base-org/web/apps/base-docs/docs/connecting-to-the-blockchain/connecting-with-a-provider.md

 );
 ```

-Now, the app will use your Quicknode endpoint for the Base network, and fall back to the public provider for others.
+Now, the app will use your QuickNode endpoint for the Base network, and fall back to the public provider for others.

 To test this out, comment out `publicProvider()`, and switch networks a few times.
 Unfortunately, wagmi won't generate an error when you try to connect to a network unsupported by the provider, but you will notice that the wallet balance is only shown correctly for Base, and no longer updates when you switch to other networks.